 Do not take Cipro with dairy products such as milk or yogurt, or with calcium-fortified juice.
-You may eat or drink these products as part of a regular meal, but do not use them alone when taking Cipro.
-They could make the medication less effective.
+You may eat or drink these products with your meals, but do not use them alone when taking Cipro.

-Avoid exposure to sunlight or tanning beds.
-Cipro can make you sunburn more easily.
+Ciprofloxacin could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.
+Tell your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.

 severe stomach pain, diarrhea that is watery or bloody;